 In Hip-Hop music and culture, the terms “Peace, God,” “Word Is Bond,” and “Cipher,” among others, all pepper the language of the participants and proponents within the culture.
-While the phrases and terms have flair, the sayings have origins that were established just as Hip-Hop was forming as a known entity.
+While the phrases and terms have flair, the sayings originated just as Hip-Hop was forming as a known entity.
 The Nation of Gods and Earths (NGE), also referred to as the Five Percent Nation of Islam, is the source of those and other popular phrases.

-The Nation of Gods and Earths has developed a connection with Hip-Hop culture that stretches far beyond the sharing of lingo.
+The Nation of Gods and Earths developed a connection with Hip-Hop culture that stretches far beyond the sharing of lingo.
 Labeled as the “Rastafarianism of Hip-Hop” because of the similarity to many Reggae artists embracing Rasta faith, several Hip-Hop artists have claimed ties to NGE culture.
-The most famous NGE Hip-Hop artist is Rakim Allah, who still remains as one of the most influential rappers ever.
-The “God MC” has many contemporaries such as Poor Righteous Teachers, King Sun, Lakim Shabazz, Busta Rhymes, Wu-Tang Clan, Jay Electronica and others, who have all delivered NGE ideology within their verses.
+Perhaps the most notable NGE Hip-Hop artist is Rakim (Allah), who remains one of the most influential rappers ever.
+The “God MC” has many contemporaries such as Poor Righteous Teachers, King Sun, Lakim Shabazz, Busta Rhymes, Wu-Tang Clan, Jay Electronica, and others, who have all delivered NGE ideology within their verses.

 “The Five Percent is built on the premise that 85% of the population lack ‘knowledge of self’ while 10% percent have this said knowledge & hide it from the larger group.”

-The Father felt that the rigid nature of the NOI would turn away the urban youth, and he was more comfortable amongst the people than in the temple.
-By empowering Black male youth in referring to them as God, Father Allah sought to inject a sense of importance into members of the Five Percent Nation.
-Female members were referred to as Earths or Queens, placing heavy emphasis on the woman’s ability to give birth.
+The Father felt that the rigid nature of the NOI would turn away urban youth, and he was more comfortable amongst the people than in the temple.
+By empowering Black male youth in referring to them as God, Father Allah sought to inject a sense of pride into members of the Five Percent Nation.
+Female members were referred to as Earths or Queens, placing some emphasis on a woman’s ability to give birth and raise the “seeds,” or children.
 It was custom to greet another Five Percenter with an exuberant “Peace!”

 [CONTINUED ON NEXT PAGE]